informatica-unica/lip/imp/while/README.md

 WHILE expr DO cmd
               cmd .
 SEQ cmd

-[bla bla...]
+** In state 39, looking ahead at SEQ, reducing production ** cmd -> WHILE expr DO cmd
+** is permitted because of the following sub-derivation:

+cmd SEQ cmd // lookahead token appears
+WHILE expr DO cmd .
 ```
-Basically, it's trying to tell us that it doesn't know what to do when parsing a program involving a sequence and a while.
-Do we put the sequence under the while or vice-versa?
-For example, the program:
+Basically, it's trying to tell us that it doesn't know what to do when parsing a program involving a sequence and a while command.
+Do we put the sequence under the while or vice versa?
+For a concrete example, the program:
 ```
 while 0 <= x do x := x - 1; skip
 ```